sensedeep/dynamodb-onetable/README.md

 #### Pagination

 The `find` method will automatically invoke DynamoDB query to fetch additional items and aggregate the result up to the limit specified by `params.limit`.
-If the limit is exceeded, the last key fetched is set in the 'result.start' property.
-You can provide this as `params.start` to a subsequent API call to resume the query.
+If the limit is exceeded, the last key fetched is set in the 'result.start' property of the returned array of items.
+You can provide this as `params.start` to a subsequent API call to continue the query with the next page of results.

-If the limit is exceeded, an `result.next` property is set to a callback function so you can easily invoke the API to retrieve the next page of results.
-Thanks to Jeremy Daly for this idea.
+If the limit is exceeded, an `result.next` property is also set to a callback function so you can easily invoke the API to retrieve the next page of results.
 For example:

 ```javascript
 let items = await db.queryItems({...}, {limit: 100})